National Institute of Standards and Technology, U.S. Department of Commerce.

 The following questions cover the major areas about which NIST seeks comment.
 The questions are not intended to limit the topics that may be addressed.
-Responses may include any topic believed to have implications for the development of the Framework regardless of whether the topic is included in this document.
+Responses may include any topic believed to have implications for the development of the Framework Start Printed Page 13027regardless of whether the topic is included in this document.

 While the Framework will be focused on critical infrastructure, given the broad diversity of sectors that may include parts of critical infrastructure, the evolving nature of the classification of critical infrastructure based on risk, and the intention to involve a broad set of stakeholders in development of the Framework, the RFI will generally use the broader term “organizations” when seeking information.